Martin Hawver

 Interviewed by Chris Courtwright

 Larkin's interview focuses extensively on his involvement with tax issues during his 20-year tenure in the legislature, and after, at the Board of Tax Appeals (BOTA).
 He tells lots of funny stories in the interview, particularly about legislative strategy.
 Larkin got interested in the legislature because of the American Agriculture movement in the mid-1980's.
 He joined the Department of Revenue's Use Value Advisory Group at a time when appraising farm ground was difficult.
 Larkin was a small family farmer who farmed ground that his great grandfather had bought in 1878.
 Larkin was also interested in education; Show Moreparticularly how small rural communities were faring under the school finance formula.
 But his consistent interest was in taxation.
 He was involved in almost every tax issue that surfaced during his 20-year involvement with the legislature, and afterward, as a staff member at the Kansas Department of Revenue or on the Court of Tax Appeal as a judge or as Chief Judge.
 His discussion of issues surrounding classification and appraisal is very informative.
 He described changes in the use value appraisal of agricultural land.
-Interviews with many of the people mentioned in this interview can be found on this website by using the Search box, or by going to the Statehouse Conversations Collection.
 Show Less

 Interview of Richard Carlson, February 9, 2024